by Emily McMahon © Unofficial Royalty 2013

 The couple had three surviving children and two stillbirths:

-Wilhelmine and Willem’s family life was disrupted by the Napoleonic Wars.
+The Napoleonic Wars disrupted Wilhelmine and Willem’s family life.
 The French invaded the Dutch Republic in 1795 and the family went into exile first in England and then in 1796 in Prussia where they lived until 1813.
 In 1806, Willem’s father died and he inherited the title Prince of Orange.
-In 1813, after Napoleon’s defeat at the Battle of Leipzig, the French retreated all over Europe including the Dutch Republic.
+In 1813, after Napoleon was defeated at the Battle of Leipzig, the French retreated all over Europe including the Dutch Republic.

 On November 13, 1813, Willem returned to his homeland, landing only a few yards from the place where he had left with his father 18 years before.
 The provisional government offered Willem the title of King, which he refused, instead proclaiming himself Sovereign Prince.
 He was also made Grand Duke of Luxembourg, receiving that territory in return for trading his hereditary German lands to Prussia and the Duke of Nassau.
 When Napoleon escaped from Elba, his place of exile, Willem felt threatened.
 Urged on by the powers who met at the Congress of Vienna, Willem proclaimed the Netherlands a monarchy on March 16, 1815.
 After Napoleon’s defeat at the Battle of Waterloo and his second exile, the Congress of Vienna formally confirmed Willem as the hereditary ruler of what was known as the United Kingdom of the Netherlands.